 The Chicago film industry was a central hub for motion picture production and exhibition before Hollywood became the undisputed capital of filmmaking.
 In the early 1900s, Chicago boasted the most significant number of production companies and filmmakers.
 This situation was partially preserved until 1920, when the Chicago film industry met decline for a combination of reasons, including the impact of the Great Depression.
 Not until the 1980s and early 21st century has Chicago experienced a film production revival.
 Movie production again entered Chicago in the 1980s, with the state of Illinois becoming a leader in money spent on film production.
 Blockbusters, such as Blues Brothers, Sixteen Candles, and The Dark Knight, have rejuvenated the Chicago film scene.
 Inspired by this tradition, the mission of the Chicago Filmmaker Awards, aka Cifawards, is to recognize and reward independent filmmakers that are currently missing in mainstream Hollywood.
 Whether your talent is in front of the camera or behind it, we have a category for you.
 We are waiting to watch your films.
 We are interested in professionally made independent works.
 Submissions are open for shorts, feature narratives, documentaries and animation, and even experimental films and music videos.
 This will be a seasonal Awards event with yearly live screening.
 Each season, we will select the best-known movies and promote the winners through social media and the official website.
 Few of the winners of each season will be selected for our online event.

-Paris International Women Festival is a seasonal competitive Festival that valorizes the work of women filmmakers or films about women.
-In this festival, we are looking for a unique and innovative perspective from female filmmakers to introduce them and promote them.
+New York International Women Festival is a seasonal competitive Festival dedicated to Film style, and female gaze in cinema.
+First of all, it a festival that valorizes the work of women filmmakers.
+We are looking for a unique and innovative perspective from female filmmakers to introduce them and promote them.
 We also accept projects directed by non-female directors who have something important to say about womanhood.
+Secondly, it is a festival to valorize the style and fashion in a film.
+Regardless of filmmaker gender, we aim to focus on the stylistic features of cinema to see what elements have made a film significant, to see how camera movements or set designs have been able to create a unique environment for the movie to be set in and to see how make-up artists, production designers and costume designers have been able to add their unique vision to these works of art.
+If you think you have a film with good taste, this is your festival and don't hesitate to submit your work.
 The festival has a seasonal structure.
 First, the judges will privately review the submitted materials, and subsequently, they will announce the winners.
-The winner’s projects will then be introduced to our social media.
-A few of the winners will be then considered for our seasonal online event.
+The winner's projects will then be introduced to our social media.

 An IMDB qualified festvial , Paris International Short Festival is an online-based bi-monthly award festival.
 During each edition, our jury selects the winners of each category through private screenings.
 The winners of each edition then are considered for the online screening.
 If this happens, they will be shown online and compete with other films-winners at the online event.